 Hiland Dairy Announces Do You Dairy?
 Contest

-SPRINGFIELD, MISSOURI, UNITED STATES, May 10, 2022 /EINPresswire.com/ -- With summer just around the corner, Hiland has only one question – Do You Dairy?
-The promotion invites consumers to share photos of how they include Hiland Dairy products in their summer activities.
+With summer just around the corner, Hiland has only one question – Do You Dairy?
+The promotion invitessumers to share photos of how they include Hiland Dairy products in their summer activities.
 Think flavored milk at a picnic, ice cream cones at a birthday party, or cottage cheese on a refreshing summer salad.
 Consumers can enter by posting photos or videos to social media using the hashtag #HilandDoYouDairy or on the promotional landing page at hilanddairy.com/dairy.
 Throughout the promotion, "Dares" will be shared on Hiland's social channels, with entries eligible to win additional prizes like an Instax camera, Silver Dollar City Park passes, free Hiland product coupons, and summer-themed promotional items.

 "Whether you’re riding our coasters Outlaw Run and Time Traveler at Silver Dollar City or enjoying the two delicious ice cream flavors they inspired from Hiland Dairy, both encourage summer fun!
 We truly value our partnership with Hiland, and can’t wait for summer!" said Cole Estes, Director of Marketing, Silver Dollar City.